RagnarB83/ash/geometric-master/docs/source/options.rst

 ``--conmethod [0]``

-Provide a value of ``1`` to use an alternative way of building the delocalized internal coordinates that satisfies constraints more rapidly, but may be less stable.
+Provide a value of ``1`` to use an alternative way of building the delocalized internal coordinates that satisfies constraints more rapidly.
-Use only if the default method fails for constrained optimizations.
+Use for rigid optimizations, or if the default method fails for constrained optimizations.

 ....